binduchandramohan/fsdsmendtoend/README.md

     log folder and this will have log files inside , the file can be named with date and time exception.py file - we are creating our own custom exception class utils.py file - helper module , where we write the helper code

+exception.py file - to handle all exceptions and return filename ,error number and actual error

+data_ingestion.py file
+    import required packages , also local package's logger and exception

+    dataclasses:config & artifacts
+        DataIngestion -- gives raw data as output DataTransformation -- gives transformed data as output / data ready for the model - preprocessed object ModelTrainer -- gives model as output
+        In terms of ML , all the above outputs are called Artifacts , so Artifcacts folder collects all outputs from Components..

+    we are collecting all the above outputs as csv in artifacts folder within data_ingestion.py file

+training_pipeline.py file
+    write code to create object for DataIngestion class inside training_pipeline.py file and call the method initiate_data_ingestion , to create the artifact folder and 3 .csv files inside...

+    '''
+    from src.DimondPricePrediction.components.data_ingestion import DataIngestion

+    import os
+    import sys
+    from src.DimondPricePrediction.logger import logging
+    from src.DimondPricePrediction.exception import customexception

+    import pandas as pd

+    obj=DataIngestion()

+    obj.initiate_data_ingestion()
+    '''